Ohio man sentenced for election fraud in city councilor's failed El Paso County Commissioner's race

 "The detection of fraudulent petition signatures by my office demonstrates the effectiveness of the safeguards and verification processes we have in place," a statement from El Paso County Clerk and Recorder Steve Schleiker read in part.

 Schleiker said his office noticed several anomalies in the petitions.
 The ink colors and font styles were similar.
 Most damming of all, the signatures made it appear the petitioner went criss-crossing around town to get his signatures.
-One signature from Manitou Springs, then one from Monument, then another one from Cascade.
-Unlike what a legitimate canvassing effort would look like.
+There was one signature from Manitou Springs, then one from Monument, then another one from Cascade, unlike what a legitimate canvassing effort would look like.

 "In addition to that, the majority of these signatures were taken was during the snowstorm, where we received over 35in of snow in 2024," Schleiker said the petition papers themselves didn't look as if they had been carried through a snowstorm.